andreasabel/inCode/entry/pipes-streaming-huffman-compression-in-haskell-part-3.md

 somewhat familiar with the excellent [pipes tutorial](http://hackage.haskell.org/package/pipes-4.1.2/docs/Pipes-Tutorial.html), which is a part of the actual pipes documentation.
-This post does not attempt to be a substitute for it, only a “what’s next?”.
+This post does not attempt to be a substitute for it, only a "what's next?".

 Now, we are going to be using a bit more than just plain old *pipes* for our program.
-In addition to the libraries used in our previous parts, we’re going to be using:
+In addition to the libraries used in our previous parts, we're going to be using:

 1.  *[pipes-parse](http://hackage.haskell.org/package/pipes-parse)*, for
     leftover support.
-We’re going to be using limited leftover handling for this project in a couple of situations.
+We're going to be using limited leftover handling for this project in a couple of situations.
 2.  *[pipes-bytestring](http://hackage.haskell.org/package/pipes-bytestring)*,
     which provides lenses for us to manipulate bytestring and byte producers in